seatable/seatable-api-php/docs/TeamAdmin/Api/GroupsApi.md

 Delete Group

-Delete a group with its ID.
+Delete a group with its ID.  > 🚧 Group must be empty > > A group can only be deleted if it contains no bases.
+Delete or move all bases out of the group first, otherwise the API returns `400` with `\"Cannot delete group with bases\"`.

 ### Example